chiarabuoncuore/abremipainters/sparql.md

 ![Image2SPARQLquery](/abremipainters/assets/images/Immagine2.jpg)

-- *Query for Image (P18) identification*
+### Query for Image <code class="language-plaintext highlighter-rouge">(P18)</code> identification

-In order to find out if wikidata provides the images of the two italian painters, we asked it to create a SPARQL query, enabling us to discover that Chiarini’s image was missing.
+In order to find out if Wikidata provides the images of the two italian painters, we asked it to create a SPARQL query, enabling us to discover that Chiarini’s image was missing. ?????????????????

-Functions used: **DISTINCT, ORDER BY**
+Functions used: <code class="language-plaintext highlighter-rouge">DISTINCT</code>, <code class="language-plaintext highlighter-rouge">ORDER BY</code>.

 ![Image3](/abremipainters/assets/images/Immagine3.jpg)